mphoraf/devops-skills-test/README.md

     * And using git webhooks to auto build and test, perform git push to non master branch and only approve master merges when tests are done and authorised by some approvers.
 	* A simple pre-production tests can use also docker-compose to test the deployment workflow.
-	* Upon success a configuration management tool like: `Ansible` and `Puppet` can be used to deploy to production and applied to specifi hosts.
+	* Upon success a configuration management tool like: `Ansible` and `Puppet` can be used to deploy to production and applied to specific hosts.
 * Commit and push your changes.